Really, what are your Super Powers?

 Similar to understanding your Super Powers, it is vital to understand your Kryptonite.
 Understanding your Kryptonite is about figuring out what’s the thing that makes you the worst version of you?

 You know that situation, personality, or event that makes you become someone you dislike.
-When you understand what causes you to behave like this crappy version of you, you are able to then take the first step towards doing something about it.
+When you understand what causes you to behave like this crappy version of you, you can then take the first step towards doing something about it.

 So, I understand my Kryptonite.
 Now what?

 For you, understanding your Kryptonite should help you understand what steps you can take to do something about it.
 Conquering your Kryptonite takes practice and time.
-Your Kryptonite may never be extinguished, but you now have the ability to recognize it when it is happening and become a better version of you in those moments.
+Your Kryptonite may never be extinguished, but you now can recognize it when it is happening and become a better version of you in those moments.

 Kryptonite Pro-tip: Find an Accountabilibuddy Sidekick!

 An Accountabilibuddy Sidekick is someone that you have established blind trust with.
-They will hold you accountable to overcoming your Kryptonites and encourage you to grow into the best version of you!
+They will hold you accountable for overcoming your Kryptonites and encourage you to grow into the best version of you!

 Now, what are your Super Powers?
 What’s your Kryptonite?

-Thank you for taking the time to read this article.
-I look forward to seeing your comments below!
+Thank you for taking the time to read this article about personal development and finding your Super Powers!